PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ### Characters

 Under the hood, each character on the keyboard is mapped to a binary number.
-We can use the ```chr``` function to convert a number to a character or the inverse ```ord``` function converts a number.
+The ```chr``` function can be used to convert a number to a character or the inverse ```ord``` function converts a character to a number.
 Let's use a for loop to have a look at the mapping with a decimal number:

 ```
 for idx in range(0, 256):